Unemployment and Social Investments in America: Short Term Jam, Long Term Stew

 If American won’t fix this mess, and make the needed long-term investments, may the Gods bless them, and let us all invest in China or Brazil, whose long term prospect seems much brighter by contrast.
 (See http://bit.ly/NKhes3 for a Mckinsey study on emerging market fortunes)

 Up to the Fed of Just Fed Up?

 Ultimately the question of whether the Fed intervenes with more quantitative easing may be more moot than not for an economy and society so plagued by derisive perspectives.
 Still, doing something is, in my mind, better than doing nothing, if only because it sends the signal that someone is both at the helm and cares about others.
-If the Fed focuses on unemployment there is a chance for change, if on inflation alone… well, again, go east my friend.
+If the Fed focuses on unemployment there is a chance for change, if on inflation alone… well, again, go east and south my friends.

 I guess all we can practically expect more doubt in the mid-term with the occasional bright spot illuminating what is immediately in front of us, but not much more.
 This may make greater integration of sustainability in corporate America more difficult over the next few years, but really that nothing new now, is it?